Soli Deo gloria

 Rapunzel nodded and Eugene suddenly got carried off by Vladimir, sending Rapunzel a pleading look.
-She just giggled as Vladimir began to show him his unicorn collection.
+She just giggled as Vladimir showed him his unicorn collection.

-There was cream puffs and tortes and fresh fruit and tarts and chocolate chip cookies and raspberry cookies and sugar cookies all dressed up in purple and gold and cinnamon roll ups and lemon cookies and blueberry filled cookies and so many different kinds of cookies that Rapunzel couldn't name.
+There were cream puffs and tortes and fresh fruit and tarts and chocolate chip cookies and raspberry cookies and sugar cookies all dressed up in purple and gold and lemon cookies and blueberry filled cookies and so many different kinds of cookies that Rapunzel couldn't name.

-The stage was covered with chains and locks and such and Ted, the young lad who played the accordion, was sitting in his corner, playing along to Hook Hand's piano music, which was a lively melody, no doubt made specifically for the lively party.
+The stage was covered with chains and locks and such.
+Ted, the young lad who played the accordion, sat in his corner, playing along to Hook Hand's piano music, which was a lively melody, no doubt made specifically for the lively party.

 "Thank you, Hook Hand," Rapunzel said as she took a seat on the stage, the seat she had taken the first time she had heard him play.
 "What are you playing?
 Mozart?"